Main House (3 bedrooms 1 bath, 2000 sq ft, sleeps up to 8 guests)

-Located in popular Maple Leaf neighborhood—just a few minutes from Green Lake and Northgate Mall, this charming 1-1/2 story remodeled craftsman home offers three-bedrooms, large kitchen and children's nook.
+Located in popular Maple Leaf neighborhood—just minutes from Green Lake and Northgate Mall, this charming craftsman home offers three-bedrooms, large kitchen and children's nook.
 Plus, an optional Cottage (sleeps 4 more) to accommodate larger groups.
 You're steps to the 'hood's main street off Roosevelt Way with pubs, family-owned restaurants, coffee shops, video rentals, 7-Eleven and Redbox.
 Plus, down the street is the popular Northwest Puppet Theater!
 Just minutes to UW, NW Hospital, zoo, downtown Seattle, Northgate Transit Center.

 A beautiful covered front porch welcomes your arrival, especially for its perfect warm southern exposure and maximum light.
 The open design living area with a gas-burned fireplace is ideal for relaxation and entertaining.
 Two large bedrooms are on the main floor with a large full bath.
 Upstairs is a third bedroom with large sitting area, writing desk, children's play area with toys and books, and a 55" HDTV (a second television is on the main floor)—full cable TV service and Netflix.
 All bedrooms feature queen-size beds.
 Shared laundry room is downstairs with another rental unit.
 Charcoal BBQ grill and outdoor patio table are located in the secluded quasi fenced-in backyard.
 Feel free to call Host any time, we do our best to assist with anything you need.
 We love VRBO and have used it many times on our family getaways so our rental properties are well-stocked and comfortably furnished—and we're always looking at ways to enhance your stay!
 We have several Green Lake vacation homes as well should you need additional lodging.

 THE NEIGHBORHOOD OF MAPLE LEAF